Israel election too close to call: exit polls | DW | 17.09.2019

 The initial results showed that neither Blue and White nor Likud would be able to form a 61 seat majority in the 120 member Knesset with the support of their allies.

-Likud and its religious and nationalist allies with which it hoped to form a majority only have 55 seats, according the average of the three exit polls.
+Likud and its religious and nationalist allies with which it hoped to form a majority only have 55 seats, less than in April's election, according to the average of the three exit polls.
 Blue and White could enlist support of 59 for a center-left government.

 Lieberman as kingmaker